 Lights are also an important communication device.
 Virginia law requires headlights to be used whenever your windshield wipers are in use, and when visibility in angry weather is reduced to less than about 500 feet.

 Before driving in snow, make sure all windows and mirrors are clear.
 If you must drive during snowy conditions, maintain a slower speed and be especially aware that your vehicle will require longer stopping distances when approaching intersections.

-A study conducted by the National Highway Traffic Safety Administration and the Virginia Tech Transportation Institute concluded that 80% of all crashes are due to driver inattention.
+A study conducted by the National Highway Traffic Safety Administration and the Virginia Tech Transportation Institute concluded that many crashes are due to driver inattention.
 To increase attention while driving you should:

 - Avoid using your cell phone.

 - Keep your eyes on the road at all times.

 - Adjust your air vents and seats before driving.

 - Maintain an upright sitting position so as to maintain alertness.